infernojs/inferno/README.md

 Inferno tries to address two problems with creating UI components:
 - Writing large applications in large teams is slow in terms of development and expensive in costs – it shouldn't be.
 - Writing complex applications generally gives poor performance on mobile/tablet/older machines – it shouldn't.
-- Writing intensive modern UIs that require many updates/animations falls apart and becomings overly complicated - it shouldn't be.
+- Writing intensive modern UIs that require many updates/animations falls apart and becomes overly complicated - it shouldn't be.

 Writing code should be fun.
 Browsers are getting more advanced and the technologies being supported are growing by the week.
 It's about time a framework offered more fun without compromising performance.

 ## JSX

-Inferno has it's own [JSX Babel plugin](https://github.com/trueadm/babel-plugin-inferno).
+Inferno has its own [JSX Babel plugin](https://github.com/trueadm/babel-plugin-inferno).

 ## Contributing